PII protection

 }

-Unencrypted PII Storage Detection
+Unencrypted PII storage detection

-The FindUnencryptedPiiStorage recipe identifies when sensitive data is stored without proper encryption.
+recipe identifies when sensitive data is stored without proper encryption.

-Plain Text in Database
+Plain text in database

 // VULNERABLE - Storing SSN in plain text